Mountain Lion Activity at Rancho San Antonio

 - Tracks: Unlike a dog, mountain lions don’t leave a nail mark and their pads are shaped like an “M”.

 - Behavior: Adult pumas are solitary and territorial animals.
 Males can have territories up to 100 square miles and females’ territories can range up to 60 square miles.
-They are most active between dusk and dawn, and generally avoid contact with humans.
+They are most active between dusk and dawn, and generally avoid contact with humans, but have been known to stand their ground.

 Stay safe in mountain lion country